- Download and Install Putty or a similar SSH program.

 - When this message disappears, continue with the steps below.

 - To find the IP of your Yodeck device:

 - Go to the Monitors Section and click on the “edit” button.

 - Go to the “Status” tab and locate the IP of your Yodeck device.

 Example Image with dummy settings:

-For this example, I am using the Putty program, a free and open-source terminal emulator, serial console, and network file transfer application.
-It supports several network protocols, including SCP, SSH, Telnet.
+For this example, we use the Putty program, a free and open-source terminal emulator, serial console, and network file transfer application.
+It supports several network protocols, including SCP, SSH, and Telnet.

 - Type the IP of your Yodeck device, as shown below.

 - Then, in the request, login as “user” and press Enter on your keyboard.